What's the Best Way to Pay Off Student Loans?

 Refinance or consolidate

-You may also be able to consolidate the outstanding balance from multiple student loans into a single one, which could give you peace of mind that you have just one loan with a single interest rate and monthly payment.
+You may also be able to consolidate the outstanding balance from multiple student loans into a single one, which would give you one loan with a single interest rate and monthly payment.

 It's also important to note that federal student loan consolidation doesn't necessarily lower your interest rate, but it can switch you from a variable to a fixed interest rate and potentially reduce your monthly payment by extending your repayment term.